Pris-c/diagonal-library/README.md

 3. **Run the Application:**
-    - Go into the root directory of the project and run the application:
+    - Go into the root directory of the project `library-manager/library-manager`, where pom.xml is.

+    - Compile the code:
       ```bash
-      mvn spring-boot:run
+      mvn clean package
       ```

+    - Run the application
+      ```bash
+      java -jar target/library-manager-1.0-SNAPSHOT.jar
+      ```

+    Note:
+    - For consecutive runs, consider changing the property `<property name="hbm2ddl.auto">create</property>` to 'update' in `hibernate.cfg.xml`

 ## Contribution

 Contributions are welcome!
 Feel free to open issues to report bugs or propose enhancements.
 If you'd like to contribute directly, open a pull request.